greenelab/deep-review/README.md

 ## Current Status - Submitted

 We have submitted the manuscript to the journal.
-A preprint has also been submitted and will be online shortly at bioRxiv, assuming it is accepted there.
+A preprint is available at [bioRxiv](https://doi.org/10.1101/142760).
 We are still accepting contributions to improve this work.
-Feel free to create an issue, contribute some code via a pull request, and pitch in.
+Feel free to create an issue, contribute some text via a pull request, and pitch in.
 Authorship criteria remain the same.

 ## More about the manuscript.